What Is Confirmation?

 - To reaffirm the promises given to them in Baptism and therefore pledge to live godly lives according to the Word of God by the power of the Holy Spirit.

-Between September and June, Confirmands (students in Confirmation class) meet once a week for two years to study the Scriptures and Martin Luther’s Small Catechism.
-It is the current practice of this congregation to combine young adult study of the Scriptures with preparation for Holy Communion; after successfully completing the two-year cycle the Confirmand is admitted to the Lord’s Table.
-Parents are encouraged to be active participants in the Confirmands’ learning and are invited to sit in on weekly classes.
-Confirmands usually begin classes as they enter the sixth or seventh grade in consultation with the Pastor or Vicar and parents.
-Opportunities to tutor students and help in their instruction of the Confirmands are available.
-Contact the Church office for more information.
+Between September and June, confirmands (students in confirmation class) meet once a week for two years to study the Scriptures and Martin Luther’s Small Catechism.
+It is the current practice of this congregation to combine young adult study of the Scriptures with preparation for Holy Communion; after successfully completing the two-year cycle the confirmand is admitted to the Lord’s Table.
+Since the Small Catechism was written for the head of the family to teach to his household, parents are encouraged to be active participants in the confirmands’ learning and are invited to sit in on weekly classes.
+Confirmands usually begin classes as they enter the sixth or seventh grade in consultation with Pastors and parents.
+Opportunities to tutor students and help in the pastors’ instruction of the confirmands are available.
+This year confirmands meet Sundays, 9:30 to 10:30 AM.